Welcome to my website!

 I’m the author of the Knit & Nibble mystery series, featuring Pamela Paterson, founder and mainstay of the Arborville knitting club, nicknamed “Knit & Nibble.”
 Since I’m a long-time knitter and an enthusiastic cook, this theme is perfect for me.

-The setting for the Knit & Nibble series is a charming New Jersey town rather like mine, and the first book, Murder, She Knit: A Knit & Nibble Mystery came out in March.
-Book number two, Died in the Wool, will appear in August.
-Knit One, Die Two is due in May of 2019.
-And I just signed a contract with Kensington to write three more Knit & Nibble mysteries.
+The setting for the Knit & Nibble series is a charming New Jersey town rather like mine.
+The first two–Murder, She Knit and Died in the Wool–are now out.
+Click on the Knit & Nibble Mysteries tab for much more information about these books.
+Knit One, Die Two is due in May of 2019, but that cover is now up on the Knit & Nibble Mysteries page.
+Three more Knit & Nibbles are in the works.
 The first of those, Silent Night, Deadly Knit, is scheduled for fall 2019.
 Yes, there’s a Christmas theme!